alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-01-18-a-method-of-unit-testing-jinja2-templates.md

   {%- endfor %}{%endraw%}
 ```

-Note that this involves a nested for loop for code-generating AWS Security Groups with a list of Ingress rules.
+As can be seen, it is a template for code-generating AWS Security Groups with a list of Ingress rules.
+Note that it involves a nested for loop - something that in Jinja2 can quickly become unreadable.

 ## Code on GitHub